 Lake George Boating Rules & Regulations

-Boat inspections will take place at seven stations around the lake:
+Boat inspections take place at six stations around the lake:

 - Million Dollar Beach Launch: 139 Beach Road, Lake George, NY

 - Dunham's Bay Dock & Launch: 2036 Bay Road, Queensbury, NY